 submandibular lymph nodes

 The submandibular nodes are small, usually measuring approximately 1 centimeter in a healthy adult.
-The submandibular duct is around 5 centimeters long in an adult.
+The submandibular duct, which brings lymph fluid to the node, is approximately 5 to 6 centimeters long in the average adult.
 The wall of the duct is thin and flexible.
-As the duct runs forward, it passes between the sublingual gland and genioglossus to create an opening in the floor of the mouth.
-As the duct traverses the deepest part of the gland, it connects with tributaries draining into the lobe.
+As the duct runs forward, it passes between the sublingual gland and genioglossus (the primary muscle of the tongue) to create an opening in the floor of the mouth.
+As the duct travels through the deepest part of the submandibular gland, it connects with tributaries draining into the lobe.

 The arterial blood supply to the submandibular nodes arises from multiple parts of the facial and lingual arteries.
 Venous blood drains into the deep lingual vein.
 These lymph nodes filter lymph from the submaxillary (salivary) gland, tongue, mouth, lips, cheek, nose and conjunctiva (the membrane that covers the eyeball and underside of the eyelid).